Readonly

 response.end()

-the implicit/mutable headers will be calculated and call
+this, the implicit/mutable headers will be calculated and

 When headers have been set with